terminalcloud/apps/docs/nightmarejs.md

 ## Usage

-Just spin-up your container based on this snapshot and start coding your Nightmarejs automation scripts directly on the editor window.
+Just spin-up your Terminal based on this snapshot and start coding your Nightmarejs automation scripts directly on the editor window.
 You've node (and npm) available to install all your dependencies.
 NightmareJS is available at ~/nightmarejs.

 We are including an improved version of the Yahoo search script to show you how to use the Terminal.com IDE to debug your web automations.